sagemathinc/cocalc-doc/source/jupyter.rst

 :ref:`Project settings <alt-jupyter-server>` and :ref:`(+) New <plusnew>`.

 Using either of these options for the classical notebook has an advantage: it does not affect your "Jupyter classic" Editor setting, allowing you to keep CoCalc Jupyter notebook as the default for opening .ipynb files in the CoCalc main interface.

+Note that the same :ref:`warning <dont-mix-warning>` applies as above: you shouldn't open the same ipynb file in cocalc and in classical/lab servers.

 .. index:: pair: Jupyter Notebooks; halt button
 .. _jupyter-halt: